KJB88/KJB88.github.io/_pages/bio.md

 description: Here you'll find my personal life, experiences and hobbies.
 It's mostly guff, but a journey travelled is a story waiting to be told.
 Also, it has cat pictures!!!
 nav: true
 nav_order: 2
+toc:
+  sidebar: left

 profiles:
   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/
   - align: right
     image: me_n_tea.jpg
-    content_header: <strong>INTRODUCTION</strong> - Let me give you the overview while I get you a cuppa!
+    content_header: <h4>INTRODUCTION</h4> - Let me give you the overview while I get you a cuppa!
     content: bio_personal.md
     start_open: true
     image_circular: true # crops the image to make it circular